 The museum has taken visitors on an interactive, historical adventure through the life and times of John Dillinger and other gangsters of the 1930s depression era.
 Through the stories of the infamous gangsters, visitors have also learned of the rise of the FBI and advancements made in crime fighting technology.

-The South Shore Convention and Visitors Authority will hire a group to design the new space and coordinate the move.
+The South Shore Convention and Visitors Authority is working with Group Delphi to design the new space and coordinate the move.

 The relocated museum will continue to be an educational and historic experience and use John Dillinger and other era criminals as examples of what happens to people who engage in criminal activity.